 - Check your university email account for an invitation to participate, and click on the link in the email to directly access a survey form.
 The emails will come from ANU Evaluations (email@example.com).

-- You can also check the 'Evaluations (SELT)' block in WATTLE for links to your outstanding surveys.
-This can be found through either 'My Timeline' or 'My Courses' at the bottom of the page.
+- You can also check the 'Evaluations (SELT)' block in Wattle for links to your surveys.
+This can be found at the bottom of the Wattle homepage after signing in.

 - If teaching evaluations have been requested, you will be able to select the teachers you wish to evaluate within the survey.
 Carefully check which course/lecturer/tutor is being evaluated and enter your responses.